david-weaving/david-weaving/README.md

 ## 📚 Education

-Associate of Science in Computer Science, College of the Sequoias Associate of Science in Mathematics, College of the Sequoias Associate of Science in Physics, College of the Sequoias
+Associate of Science in Computer Science
+College of the Sequoias

+Associate of Science in Mathematics
+College of the Sequoias

+Associate of Science in Physics
+College of the Sequoias